 - First Notification Warning Student is allowed to receive financial aid for the next term of attendance despite determination of not making SAP.
 No Financial Aid Appeal required. - Second Notification Suspension Student has a right to submit an appeal to be placed on probation.
 If appeal is approved the student will be placed on an Academic Plan.
-Students placed on Academic Plan will be required to meet the following standards each term or be placed on Financial Aid Suspension. - Make a grade of 'C' or better in all classes enrolled - > Cannot withdraw from any class - If appeal was for Learning Support Dismissal, learning support must be exited during the first term of the Academic Plan. - Must take advantage of one or more of the following to devise a plan of action for success: AIR Center, Counseling and Disability Services, Academic Advisor, or Personal Tutoring.
+Students placed on Academic Plan will be required to meet the following standards each term or be placed on Financial Aid Suspension. - ➢ Have a minimum term GPA of 2.0 - > Cannot withdraw from more than one class - If appeal was for Learning Support Dismissal, learning support must be exited during the first term of the Academic Plan. - Must take advantage of one or more of the following to devise a plan of action for success: Academic Center for Excellence (A.C.E.), Counseling and Disability Services, Academic Advisor, or Personal Tutoring.